-How do you know if your mail server's IP is not blacklisted?
+How do you know if your email server's IP is not blacklisted?
 Are you sure your domain name is not in a spam blacklist?
 How do you ensure email you are sending reaches your customers?
-Do you still believe that only spammers get blacklisted and since you never sent a single unsolicited email in your life you are immune?Wake up!
+Do you still believe that only spammers get blacklisted and since you never sent a single unsolicited email in your life you are immune?

 Wake up!
 You do not need to be a spammer to be awarded an inclusion into email blacklist.
 Your mail server may be misconfigured and actively exploited by bad guys.
 Software installed on your server may be exploited.
 Your workstation may be infected and forced to send spam without your knowledge.
-IP of your server may look like dial-up connection or share the same block of IP addresses with an outright spammer.
-And here goes the worst: no blacklist maintainer will notify you about your mail server inclusion into their spam database.
+IP of your server may look like dynamically assigned or share the same block of IP addresses with an outright spammer.
+And here goes the worst: no blacklist maintainer will notify you about your mail server IP inclusion into their spam database.

 Debouncer provides the missing link.
-It checks IP and domain name of your mail server against comprehensive database of DNS based blacklists (DNSBL, or RBL).
+It monitors IP and domain name of your mail server against comprehensive database of DNS based blacklists (DNSBL, or RBL).
 Debouncer promptly notifies you if your server was added to spam blacklist and provides a link to the page with blacklist removal instructions.

 Do not wait for your customers to tell you about email problems: by the time the problem becomes patently obvious, it may be too late to remedy it.
 Get notified and act instantly the same day.
 If you are an Internet Service Provider, Debouncer email blacklist inclusion alerts will allow early detection of customers abusing your network.
 If you run your own mail server, Debouncer will help to ensure that email messages you are sending are successfully delivered.

 Email blacklists were originated as databases of IP addresses known (or believed) to be a source of email spam.
 Lately they evolved to include IPs of innocent servers that are either not secured enough (in the eyes of blacklist maintainers), or belong to wrong (again, in the eyes of blacklist maintainers) IP address block or even are close enough (hosted by the same internet service provider) to known spammer server - so called "collateral damage".